NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS IAM.md

 Credentials are then delievered to the EC2 instance through the instance meta-data.
 Additionally EC2 and STS work with eachother when using EC2 instance roles, consitantly checking the metadata, and renewing/rotating temporary credentials before they expire.

+## IAM Policies

+IAM Policies are attached to *identities* and **allow** or **deny** access to take an action.
+All AWS permissions begin with an implicit Deny, therefore everything is blocked by default unless explicitly allowed.
+If there is an overlap in the permissions from two statement blocks, an explicit **deny** will always over rule an explicit **allow**.
+- Ex.
+1st policy or statement block allows all S3 access.
+2nd blocks write access. > All write access will be blocked.
+(Does not matter order of the statement blocks, it is not hierarchical.)

+#### Statements
+Statements contain a set of permissions (allow or deny) for a single use case.
+There can be numerous statement blocks within a statement.

+- 1.)
+Identity how many *Statement* blocks there are.
+These are identitfied by being contained within `[` `]`, and traditionally will begin with 'Statement".
+- 2.)
+Identify what each *Statement* does.
+Statement blocks are contained within `{` `}`.

+#### Statement Blocks
+Statements can contain 1 or more statement blocks.
+A statement block can contain:

+- an `Sid:` : A name or ID for the statement block
+- An `Effect:` : Can be either Allow or Deny.
+- An `Action:` : A list of actions that will be part of the policy.
+Will be an API action (Ex.
+S3:PutObject).
+- A `NotAction:` : A list of actions that will **not** be part of the policy.
+Inverse of Action.
+(Ex. `NotAction: iam:*` would included all actions *other that* iam.)
+- A `Resource:` : An ARN associated with a named resource.
+Whenever evaluating a policy, ensure to identify any wildcards.

+**Condition block types**
+- A `Condition:` : An explicitly mapped condition that must be *True* for the condition block to be active.
+  - `StringEquals` & `StringNotEquals`
+  - `StringLike` : Used commonly with `s3:prefix:` to apply access to specific folders within an S3 bucket.

+Tips:
+- Best to start with a large allow, then following statement blocks get more granular with *Deny* statements.
+- When looking for overlap in permissions (allow or deny), first look at the resource ARN to see if it matches or overlaps prior statement blocks.
+- If you have a Policy with a single statement that only contains a *deny* (no allow), it will likely be used in conjuncture with another policy
+- Be hyper aware of inverse fields (Ex. `NotAction`, `StringNotEquals`) **BIG EXAM AREA QUESTION**
+- Three actions require the resource to be a wildcard `Resource: "*"`.
+They are `s3:CreateBucket`, `s3:ListAllMyBuckets`, and `s3:GetBucketLocation`

+#### Policy Evaluation Logic
+When AWS is determaining whether access should be **allowed** or **denied**, it goes through the following sets of policies in order to determain what permissions are present:

+- 1.)
+Organization SCPs
+- 2.)
+Resource Policies
+- 3.)
+IAM Identity Boundaries
+- 4.)
+Session Policies
+- 5.)
+Identity Policies

+AWS will look at all policies and check for an *explicit allow* in each policy in the following order.
+If there is an *explicit allow*, AWS will look continue to look at the following policy.
+For efficiancy, AWS will look for *explicit denies* in order to go through a limit number of policies.
+The order of operation is as follows:
+- 1.)
+Are there any explicit denies?
+- 2.)
+Are there any SCPs associated with the identity account that would explicitly deny this activity?
+- 3.)
+Are there any Resource Policies attached to the resource that would explicitly allows this activity?
+- 4.)
+Are there any Permission Boundaries
+- 5.)
+Is there a session policy that limits/denies permissions when assuming the IAM role?
+- 6.)
+Last are there any identity policies that specifically define an explicit allow?
+If so, access is allowed.

+Note: With multiple accounts, there needs to be an **allow** in **both** the account making the request and in the acccount recieving the request.

+#### Permission Boundaries

+Permission boundaries apply at the identity level, and allow for limiting permissions beyond an attacked IAM policy.
+You can create a permission boundary, which acts as a wrapper to the idenitity account, to exclude the possible permissions that an identity can recieve.
+The most common usecase for permission boundaries is to limit priveledge escalation as you can never create a resource that has greater permissions that the one creating it.

+This works by creating a boundary policy, where all future resources/accounts that the user with original boundary policy, is automatically also applied to everything they create.

+Ex.
+Administrator creates 'bob' a user account in order to be an IAM administrator. 'bob' the account has a permission boundary attached to it.
+The permission boundary only allows 'bob' to create new users that also have the same permissions boundary policy attached to it.

+#### Policy Actions

 ## Policy Variables

 Policy varaibles allow you to add varaibles to IAM policies which match enviornment, account or resource attributes.